-Small Flying gnats are a common problem in a lot of homes.
-These Gnats seem to come out of nowhere and are more of an annoyance then anything.
-While there are several sources and types of gnats, it may surprise you that these gnats may be coming from your houseplants!
+Small flying gnats are a common problem in a lot of homes.
+These gnats seem to come out of nowhere and are more of an annoyance than anything.
+While there are several sources and types of gnats, it may surprise you that they may be coming from your houseplants!

 How do you control them?

-Fungus gnats prefer moist soil, so try and make sure your soil is dry between waterings.
+Fungus gnats prefer moist soil, so make sure your soil dries between waterings.

 If you're having issues outdoors with mosquitoes, check out How to Create a Mosquito-free Backyard!